 - Boot into Windows and look for improvements.

-After that, all issues with CPU fan error on boot should be gone.
+After that, the CPU fan press F1 error should be gone.
 However, if the issue persists, take your PC for diagnostics and repair.
-Alternatively, you can also replace the cooler which isn’t exactly a complex task.